-“Alien: Covenant” Opens To Mostly Positive Reviews: Here’s What The Critics Have Said [No Spoilers]
+‘Alien: Covenant’ Opens To Mostly Positive Reviews: Here’s What The Critics Have Said [No Spoilers]

 “It’s everything you could ever want from an Alien movie.”

-Loughrey reflects on the strangeness of the “Alien” franchise, questioning its ever fluctuating identity, ebbing and flowing between “claustrophobic, sweat-dripped horror” and “gun-toting action,” and a mesmerising “philosophical treatise, a piece of operatic myth-making.”
+Loughrey reflects on the strangeness of the Alien franchise, questioning its ever fluctuating identity, ebbing and flowing between “claustrophobic, sweat-dripped horror” and “gun-toting action,” and a mesmerising “philosophical treatise, a piece of operatic myth-making.”

-Loughrey particularly liked the films “sense of blind panic,” and thoroughly enjoyed the rare blockbuster scenario of “a group of people standing around screaming because they have no idea what to do,” leading to a series of stupid decisions” which, according to Loughrey, is at once infuriating but also “the most likely scenario to happen.”
+Loughrey particularly liked the films “sense of blind panic,” and thoroughly enjoyed the rare blockbuster scenario of “a group of people standing around screaming because they have no idea what to do,” leading to a series of “stupid decisions” which, according to Loughrey, is at once infuriating but also “the most likely scenario to happen.”

-Die hard “Alien” fans are well-acquainted with the structure of Ridley Scott’s epic opus, expecting to see an “infection starts small” but then builds to a horrific crescendo.
+Die hard Alien fans are well-acquainted with the structure of Ridley Scott’s epic opus, expecting to see an “infection starts small” but then builds to a horrific crescendo.
 However, this time “Scott finds mischievous delight in carefully tracking the first parasite’s journey into the first victim’s ear canal, and down to burrow into their bloodstream.”
 Loughrey’s heart was beating in her chest and didn’t stop until the credits rolled.

 This critic concurs that Fassbender delivers the stand-out performance, portraying “the deeply frightening, scene-stealing antagonist that’s been missing from much of Hollywood cinema of late.”

-However, actress Katherine Waterston “puts in some incredible work as she “crafts a character entirely unique to her own talent; she’s just as smart and capable of leadership, but there’s a touch of fragility there, of suppressed emotions stirring violently behind those wide brown eyes.”
+However, actress Katherine Waterston “puts in some incredible work” as she “crafts a character entirely unique to her own talent; she’s just as smart and capable of leadership, but there’s a touch of fragility there, of suppressed emotions stirring violently behind those wide brown eyes.”

 “Stylistically, the film is a thing of cool beauty, with superb effects and a lovely score.
 Creatively, it’s a major re-set on a level with the series’ best.”